symfony/symfony-docs/testing.rst

 ``assertRouteSame($expectedRoute, array $parameters = [], string $message = '')``
     Asserts the request matches the given route and optionally route parameters.
 ``assertSessionHasFlashMessage(string $messageType, string|array $messages = '')``
-    Asserts the session's flash bag contains one or more specified messages with the specified message type.
+    Asserts that the session's flash bag contains at least one of the given messages for the specified message type.

 .. versionadded:: 8.1